open-telemetry/opentelemetry-collector-contrib/pkg/ottl/contexts/ottlspanevent/README.md

-# Span Events Context
+# Span Event Context

-The Span Events Context is a Context implementation for [pdata SpanEvents](https://github.com/open-telemetry/opentelemetry-collector/blob/main/pdata/ptrace/generated_traces.go), the Collector's internal representation for OTLP Span Event data.
+The Span Event Context is a Context implementation for [pdata SpanEvents](https://github.com/open-telemetry/opentelemetry-collector/blob/main/pdata/ptrace/generated_traces.go), the Collector's internal representation for OTLP Span Event data.
 This Context should be used when interacting with individual OTLP Span Events.

 ## Paths
-In general, the Traces Span Events supports accessing pdata using the field names from the [traces proto](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto).
+In general, the Span Event Context supports accessing pdata using the field names from the [traces proto](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto).
 All integers are returned and set via `int64`.
 All doubles are returned and set via `float64`.

 The following fields are the exception.